cs573-21s/01-ghd3/README.md

 [My gh-page](http://Junying-Li.github.io/01-ghd3/index.html)

 ## Description
 This is Junying Li's solution for assignment 1.
 It contains 6 kinds of graphics primitives (circles, rectangles, lines, polygons, ellipses, polylines) in different colors and some of them have stroking.
 Each of these primitives is drawn on the left top as an example.
 By using these graphics primitives, I designed a beautiful Christmas tree in snow.
 There's a snow animation and shiny lights decorated on the Christmas tree.
 Also, user can play background music by clicking the play music button and pause it by clicking pause music button.
 In addition, when mouseover bulbs(circles) on the Christmas tree, someone will say Merry Christmas to user (autometically play audio).
+All bulbs(circles) on the Christmas tree are marked by small red arrows as you can see in Screenshot 2.
 Audios need some time to load, please wait for a sec if the audio cannot be played.

 Here are two screenshots of my page.

 <img src="https://github.com/Junying-Li/01-ghd3/blob/main/screenshot1.PNG?raw=true" width="700">

-  *Screenshot1 - My page*
+  *Screenshot 1 - My page*

 <img src="https://github.com/Junying-Li/01-ghd3/blob/main/screenshot2.png?raw=true" width="700">

-  *Screenshot2 - Show all circles*
+  *Screenshot 2 - Show all circles*

 ## Section for Technical and Design Achievements
 ### Technical achievements